TRANSFER CREDIT EVALUATION POLICIES AND PROCEDURES

-- All credits from regionally-accredited universities will transfer as long as students have earned grades that match SCUs grading standards (e.g. Comp I and II and all upper-level courses 3000-4000 must have a grade of "C" or better to transfer).
+- All credits from regionally-accredited universities will transfer as long as students have earned grades that match SWCUs grading standards (e.g. Comp I and II and all upper-level courses 3000-4000 must have a grade of "C" or better to transfer).
 However, not all credit will apply toward the degree program.
-Students may finish their degree at SCU with more than the stated program total of credit hours depending on the program chosen.
-No matter the number of credits transferred, all transfer students must complete at least 30 credit hours of course work in classes offered through SCU in order to graduate from SCU and 60 hours from a bachelor's degree granting institution, including those to be earned at SCU.
+Students may finish their degree at SWCU with more than the stated program total of credit hours depending on the program chosen.
+No matter the number of credits transferred, all transfer students must complete at least 30 credit hours of course work in classes offered through SWCU in order to graduate from SWCU and 60 hours from a bachelor's degree granting institution, including those to be earned at SWCU.

-- Credits from non-accredited institutions are not accepted unless there a previously established articulation agreement in place between SCU and the other institution.
+- Credits from non-accredited institutions are not accepted unless there is a previously established articulation agreement in place between SWCU and the other institution.

-- Transfer credits will be transcribed to the SCU transcript immediately upon receipt, and copies will be sent to the various admissions offices.
+- Transfer credits will be transcribed to the SWCU transcript immediately upon receipt, and copies will be sent to the various admissions offices.